benwhalley/just-enough-r/docs/linear-models-simple.md

 ```

-This stores the results of `lm` in a variable named `m.1`^[This is actually a pretty terrible variable name.
-Try to give descriptive names to variables you create in your code; this prevents errors and makes code easier to read.].
+This stores the results of `lm` in a variable named `m.1`.
+As an aside, this is a pretty terrible variable name — try to give descriptive names to your variables because this will prevent errors and make your code easier to read.

 We can then use other functions to get more information about the model.
 For example:

 ```r